caelanhadley/sophie-gpt/README.md

 - Having other issues?
   - Open a ticket on github and I'll try to help you toubleshoot any issues and bugs you encounter.
+  - If you are having an issue with the API keys remember **NEVER** publicly post or share your API keys!